The 12 Most Iconic Nu-Metal Lyrics Of All Time

 I feel so alive for the very first time

-Early on, it was considered somewhat “secret” that San Diego’s P.O.D. was a Christian nu-metal band.
+Early on, it was considered somewhat ‘secret’ that San Diego’s P.O.D. were a Christian nu-metal band.
 But Alive from 2001’s Satellite left no room for doubt with its lyrics aimed at a very specific ‘you’ (hint: it’s one of three people who are all of the same person).
-Few choruses are as rife with singalong potential as this one, especially on the high-pitched ‘ALI-EEV.’
+Few choruses are as rife with singalong potential as this one, especially on the high-pitched, ‘ALI-EEV.’

 9. Disturbed – Down With The Sickness

 ‘Get up, come on, get down with the sickness

 You mother, get up, come on, get down with the sickness

 You fucker, get up, come on get down with the sickness

 Madness is the gift that has been given to me’

 Look, we all know that Disturbed’s most iconic line will always be David Draiman’s ‘OOOOWA-KA-KA-KA’ noise, but we’re not sure that qualifies as a lyric.
 That said, everyone knows the rhythmic, gibbered second half of the chorus from the band’s classic Down With The Sickness.
 Just because you’re used to blending all of the words into a single nasal noise doesn’t mean there weren’t lyrics.

 Like many of the lyrics on this list, the chorus of Push It is more about how the words are said than the lyrics themselves.
 But it’s undeniable that this section of Static‑X’s first big single is one of those lyrics you take with you until the day you die.
 ‘Push it push-AAH!’